danfitzgerald/Portfolio/README.md

-My portfolio is now hosted at my website at [dfitzgerald.net](https://www.dfitzgerald.net/)
+My portfolio is now hosted at my website @ [dfitzgerald.net](https://www.dfitzgerald.net/).

 # Portfolio
 Listed below is a just a small slice of projects I have completed as part of my Computer Science degree at Memorial University of Newfoundland.